devexperts/screenobject/README.md

 # ScreenObject
 ---
 ScreenObject implements ScreenObject (PageObject) pattern in your tests.
-It also automatically generates classes with screen's elements.
+It also automatically generates Screen classes of XCUIElements.
-ScreenObject is useful in User Interface testing of iOS, iPadOS and macOS.
+ScreenObject is useful in User Interface testing of iOS, iPadOS, tvOS, and macOS.
 This tool supports testing on the devices and in iOS/iPadOS Simulator.
 It has been designed to be used with XCTest and written in Swift.

 ## Installation
-ScreenObject is easy to install with the [Swift Package Manager.](https://developer.apple.com/documentation/swift_packages) Navigate to project settings and add a package on **Swift Packages** page.
+ScreenObject is easy to install with the [Swift Package Manager.](https://developer.apple.com/documentation/swift_packages) Navigate to project settings and add a package on the **Swift Packages** page.
 Copy-Paste a link to this repository in the **Choose Package Repository** window.
 Continue configuring dependency as needed.